kamilburda/gimp-export-layers/README.md

 Settings
 --------

-**Treat layer groups as directories**
+**Treat layer groups as folders**

-If enabled, layers will be exported to subdirectories corresponding to the layer groups.
+If enabled, layers will be exported to subfolders corresponding to the layer groups.
-If disabled, all layers will be exported to the output directory on the same level and no subdirectories will be created.
+If disabled, all layers will be exported to the output folder on the same level and no subfolders will be created.

 **Ignore invisible layers**